davedoesdev/heddle/README.md

 ./build.sh x86_64
 ```

-Of course, if you put the Heddle source somewhere else, replace `../heddle` with its location.
+Of course, if the Heddle source lives somewhere else (e.g. you're [building an extension](#extending-heddle)) then replace `../heddle` with its location.

-You can change the kernel configuration by editing `../heddle/aboriginal_scripts/config/linux` and `../heddle/aboriginal_scripts/config/linux-x86_64`.
+You can change the kernel configuration by editing `../heddle/aboriginal_scripts/config/linux` and `../heddle/aboriginal_scripts/config/linux-x86_64` (or at the equivalent locations in your extension directory if you're building an extension).

 ### Build Heddle packages